 Awards

-SHRN won the Innovation and Impact in Healthcare Award at the Cardiff University Innovation and Impact Awards 2018 in September.
+SHRN won the Innovation and Impact in Healthcare Award at the Cardiff University Innovation and Impact Awards in 2018.
+You can find more information about the award here.

 We were also up for the People’s Choice Award, and we had some fantastic comments from those who voted for us:

-“The work SHRN is doing is hugely innovative ..
+“The work SHRN is doing is hugely innovative …..
 It’s making a difference to the young people of Wales.
 Allowing schools to have data on the health behaviours of their students is incredibly exciting and important, allowing schools to make changes to policy and practice and also to recognise what they’re doing WELL.
 This network will have a lasting impact on the children and young people of Wales.”

 “It is an extremely ambitious and successful project that is the largest of its kind in the world.
 It has led to over 30 more different research projects which are improving policy and ultimately improving the health and livelihood of the people of Wales.”

 “Investing in monitoring and improving the health of the youngest in our society is an investment in the future.
-If we can make our future generations healthier and more robust – through good insight-driven health and wellbeing interventions today – then we are also investing in a more sustainable NHS for all our tomorrows.”
+If we can make our future generations healthier and more robust – through good insight-driven health and well-being interventions today – then we are also investing in a more sustainable NHS for all our tomorrows.”

-“This project is innovative and cutting edge ..
+“This project is innovative and cutting edge …..
 Working with and across schools to gather health-related data, and linking this to policy- and decision-makers to help inform the way they think about young people’s health and opportunities, they are supplying evidence which has never been gathered on such a wide scale before.
 SHRN are working closely with schools to support young people to be able to use and interrogate this data at school-level, and make improvements at their schools.
 This is a really impactful project at many levels, and really one of a kind in its ambition and scope.”

 “Quite simply they are awesome!
 I have been involved with the SHRN team since 2015 as a teacher in a North Wales school.
-Their survey, analysis and opportunity to collaborate at their regional conference and discuss projects to benefit young people’s health and wellbeing has been so worthwhile… Always there to discuss issues or answer questions, they really do deserve this award.
+Their survey, analysis and opportunity to collaborate at their regional conference and discuss projects to benefit young people’s health and well-being has been so worthwhile… Always there to discuss issues or answer questions, they really do deserve this award.
 They have truly benefitted the future of our country in so many ways!”

 Partners